A8N0RMAL/Operating-Systems/README.md

 ---
 - In addition to systems programs, most operating systems are supplied with programs that are useful in solving common problems or performing common operations.
-- Keep in mind the these are not system programs but these are application programs which are provided along with the OS fot the users to perform certian tasks.
+- Keep in mind that these are not system programs but these are application programs which are provided along with the OS for the users to perform certian tasks.
 ![image](https://github.com/user-attachments/assets/db8e0f6a-f358-49d4-87b5-a54bebaaaf17)
 ---